From Podman to Kubernetes: A Practical Integration Guide

 Finally, start the Caddy container:

-Once again, you're using the name you specified earlier (caddy
+Once again, you're using the name you specified earlier (caddy) to identify

 the container.
 This is why choosing clear and descriptive names is so important.